PaddlePaddle/docs/doc/fluid/user_guides/howto/basic_concept/lod_tensor_en.rst

 For example, if there are 10 pictures in a mini-batch and the size of each picture is 32*32, the mini-batch will be a 10*32*32 Tensor.

 Or in the NLP task, there are N sentences in a mini-batch and the length of each sentence is L. Every word is represented by a one-hot vector with D dimensions.
-Then the mini-batch can be represented by N*L*D Tensor.
+Then the mini-batch can be represented by an N*L*D Tensor.

 In the two examples above, the size of each sequence element remains the same.
-However, the data to be trained are variable-length sequences under many circumstances.
-In this situatin, method to be taken in most frameworks is to set a fixed length and sequence data shorter than the fixed length will be padded with 0 to reach the fixed length.
+However, the data to be trained are variable-length sequences in many cases.
+For this scenario, method to be taken in most frameworks is to set a fixed length and sequence data shorter than the fixed length will be padded with 0 to reach the fixed length.

 Owing to the LoD-Tensor in Fluid, it is not necessary to keep the lengths of sequence data in every mini-batch constant.Therefore tasks sensitive to sequence formats like NLP can also be finished without padding.